LAGOS Research

 • Spatial extent: LAGOS-NE includes 17 states from the upper midwest and northeastern US.
 This study extent includes nationally recognized Tribal lakes and lands, as well as lakes and lands ceded in treaties and forcibly taken by the US government.

-• Time period: LAGOS-NE was created 2011-2017 and LAGOS-US was created 2017-2022.
+• Time period: LAGOS-NE was created 2011-2017 (however, for LAGOS-NE LIMNO, the water quality data were obtained up through ~2011 only because of the time it took to manually harmonize all datasets).
+Whereas, LAGOS-US was created 2017-2024 (and, the LIMNO data are available up through ~2021).
 Therefore, the source data that underlie these two platforms are different.
 Both platforms contain data prior to and during the time period of creation.

 • Data sources for the LIMNO data module: